avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

      [1] "M" "S" "K" "D" "L" "V" "H" "P" "S" "L" "I" "R" "A" "G" "I" "V" "E" "L" "E" [20] "M"

-The commands above use the function retrieveuniprotseqs() to retrieve two UniProt sequences.
+The commands above use the function retrieveseqs() to retrieve two UniProt sequences.
 The sequences are returned in a list variable *seqs*.
 To access the elements in an R list variable, you need to use double square brackets.
 Therefore, the second element of the list variable is accessed by typing *seqs[[2]]*.
 Each element of the list variable *seqs* contains a